Key Takeaways

 Whether we actually see aurora comes down to the usual wildcard: the Bz component of the solar wind's magnetic field.
 When Bz tips southward, it unlocks Earth's magnetic shield and lets the solar wind pour energy into our atmosphere — that's when the lights switch on.
 When it points north, even a strong wind stream produces little.
 Bz can't be predicted in advance, only watched in real time, which is why the alert services below matter so much.

-M-class solar flare erupting from sunspot AR4436, captured in extreme ultraviolet light by NASA's Solar Dynamics Observatory
+Solar flare erupting from a sunspot region, captured in extreme ultraviolet light by NASA's Solar Dynamics Observatory

-The Sun remains busy at Solar Maximum: five sunspot regions currently face Earth, and flares like this one can launch CMEs our way.
-Tonight's aurora driver is exactly that — glancing blows from CMEs fired on 9 and 11 June, arriving on top of a fast solar-wind stream.
+The Sun remains busy at Solar Maximum, and flares like this one can launch CMEs our way.
+This weekend's aurora driver is exactly that — an X1.1 flare from region AR4479 on 30 June fired a full-halo CME straight at Earth, which swept in on 3–4 July to spark G1–G2 storming.
 Image: NASA SDO style rendering.

 When Could the Northern Lights Be Visible?

 The honest caveat — and the Met Office makes it too — is the season.
-In mid-June, the UK barely gets dark at all.
-In northern Scotland the sky never reaches true astronomical darkness; the best you get is a deep twilight between roughly 00:00 and 02:30 BST.
-A G1 aurora is faint to begin with, so a bright sky eats into what you can see.
-The strategy: be in position by midnight, watch the northern horizon, and let your phone camera do the heavy lifting — it will pick up colour your eyes can't.
+We're just past the summer solstice, so the UK barely gets dark at all.
+In northern Scotland the sky never reaches true astronomical darkness; the best you get is a short, bright twilight around 00:00 to 02:00 BST.
+A G2–G3 storm is strong enough to fight through some of that brightness, but the strategy stays the same: be in position by midnight, watch the northern horizon, and let your phone camera do the heavy lifting — it will pick up colour your eyes can't.

 Within that window, aurora activity comes in bursts called substorms that can flare up and die away within 20–30 minutes.
 If AuroraWatch UK goes amber or red during the night, that's your cue — the magnetometers are seeing real disturbance over the UK right now, not a forecast.